Nnvvee96/planora.ai/docs/setup/email-verification.md

 # Supabase Email Verification Setup

-This guide will walk you through setting up proper email verification in Supabase for Planora.ai.
+This guide will walk you through setting up email verification in Supabase for Planora.ai.
+It primarily covers Supabase dashboard configurations for standard email flows (like initial signup confirmation and password resets).

+It's important to note that the Planora application also implements custom logic for managing verification codes for various purposes (e.g., email changes, potentially two-factor authentication).
+This involves a dedicated `verification_codes` table in the database and helper functions (like `public.generate_verification_code`) defined in the main schema script (`src/database/schema/consolidated-email-verification.sql`).
+For details on these application-level components, please refer to `docs/database/DATABASE.md`.

 ## 1. Access Your Supabase Project